 U.S. Embassy and Consulate in Poland Grants Program

-The U.S. Embassy and Consulate in Poland are pleased to announce a Notice of Funding Opportunity (NOFO) for grants of up to $25,000.
-This NOFO, #WAW-NOFO-FY20-01, is for projects beginning no earlier than May 2020.
-The application deadline for this round is Friday, February 28, 2020.
-The Embassy plans to announce a second call for proposals in May/June 2020.
+The U.S. Embassy and Consulate in Poland are pleased to announce a Notice of Funding Opportunity (NOFO) for grants of up to $10,000 for virtual programs, i.e., programs that take place online or are digital in nature.
+This NOFO, #WAW-NOFO-FY20-02, is for projects beginning no earlier than October 2020.
+The application deadline is Friday, June 26, 2020.

 Grants will be awarded to local representatives of Polish non-governmental organizations, cultural or educational institutions, media, and individuals whose proposals support the topics listed below.
 All grantees must have a non-profit status.
 NGOs and individuals from the United States may apply, but preference is given to Polish NGOs or to U.S.-Polish partnerships that develop the organizational capacity of Polish NGOs.

-- Security: Projects that promote increased security cooperation between Poland and the United States and/or projects that increase public awareness and support for transatlantic and international security cooperation.
+- Security: Virtual/digital projects that promote increased security cooperation between Poland and the United States and/or projects that increase public awareness and support for transatlantic and international security cooperation.

-- Trade and Energy:Projects that increase bilateral trade and investment between Poland and the United States and/or projects that promote more secure, diverse, and cleaner energy sources for Poland.
+- Trade and Energy:Virtual/digital projects that increase bilateral trade and investment between Poland and the United States and/or projects that promote more secure, diverse, and cleaner energy sources for Poland.

-- Entrepreneurship, Innovation and STEAM: Projects that promote entrepreneurship and innovation, particularly among youth, by giving tools to emerging entrepreneurs to commercialize their ideas, enhancing education in the fields of science, technology, engineering, arts and math (STEAM), and/or developing networking opportunities for students and young entrepreneurs with innovators, business incubators, and businesses.
+- Entrepreneurship, Innovation and STEAM: Virtual/digital projects that promote entrepreneurship and innovation, particularly among youth, by giving tools to emerging entrepreneurs, enhancing education in the fields of science, technology, engineering, arts and math (STEAM), and/or developing networking opportunities for students and young entrepreneurs with innovators, business incubators, and businesses.

-- U.S. Culture: Projects that share the richness and diversity of American culture with the Polish public and promote cultural dialogue and people-to-people ties between the United States and Poland.
+- U.S. Culture: Virtual/digital projects that share the richness and diversity of American culture with the Polish public and promote cultural dialogue and people-to-people ties between the United States and Poland.

 GRANT AWARD INFORMATION: